Altai languages

 Altai is spoken primarily in the Altai Republic.
-There is a small community of speakers in the neighbouring Altai Krai as well.
+A small community of speakers lives in the neighbouring Altai Krai as well.

 Classification

-Due to its isolated position in the Altai Mountains and contact with surrounding languages, the classification of Altai within the Turkic languages has often been disputed.
+Due to its isolated position in the Altai Mountains and contact with surrounding languages, the exact classification of Altai within the Turkic languages has often been disputed.
 Because of its geographic proximity to the Shor and Khakas languages, some classifications place it in a Northern Turkic subgroup.

 Due to certain similarities with Kyrgyz, it has been grouped as the Kyrgyz–Kipchak subgroup with the Kypchak languages which is within the Turkic language family.
 A classification by Talat Tekin places Southern Altai in its own subgroup within Turkic and groups the Northern Altai dialects with Lower Chulym and the Kondoma dialect of Shor.